felixgruenewald/polar/content/variables/self-positioning.md

 ---
 ## Variable description

 This item asks respondents about their own position on an issue.
-This can be used to measure the spread of opinions among the electorate (see measure [Standard Deviation]({{< ref "sd" >}})), or to put respondents into relation to the party system and their perception of [party positions]({{< ref "party-position" >}}).
+It can be used to measure the spread of opinions among the electorate (see measure [Standard Deviation]({{< ref "sd" >}})), or to put respondents into relation to the party system and their perception of [party positions]({{< ref "party-position" >}}).

-Self placement items are very broadly available in a wide range of survey datasets.
-Most commonly, they query respondents' left-right position, but other issue dimensions are also possible.
+Self-placement items are widely available in a wide range of surveys.
+Most commonly, they ask respondents about their left-right position, but other issue dimensions are also possible.

 ## Datasets & Variants
 ### [CSES]({{< ref "cses" >}})